wechaty/jekyll/website/docs/README.md

 ## Just learning about Wechaty?

 * First Period: Wechaty is based on web WeChat. **All implement by web WeChat is fully open-source and free!**
-* Second Period: There are a lot of [limitations when using web WeChat](./#web-wechat-limitation).
-In order to make it more easy for chatbot developers, we provide Puppet to support third party to implement their WeChat implementations, see WeChat Protocal.
+* Second Period: There are a lot of [limitations when using web WeChat](#web-wechat-limitation).
+In order to make it more easy for chatbot developers, we provide Puppet to support third party to implement their WeChat implementations, see WeChat Protocol.

 Take a look at our [Wechaty 101 Talk](https://blog.chatie.io/wechaty-101-presentation/) which covers our core functionality, feature set and motivations behind the project.